sap-tutorials/Tutorials/tutorials/cp-cf-understand-docker-application-lifecycle/cp-cf-understand-docker-application-lifecycle.md

   2. Access to the registry is also required when the application needs to be re-staged or restarted.
 If the registry is not accessible, these operations will fail.
 For this reason it is required to re-push your application if the credentials for a private container registry change.

   3. Additionally, when you use a buildpack, your main concern is your application code.
 The buildpack takes care of the work of downloading dependencies, compiling code, and creating a droplet from which your application can run.
-However, when using a docker image, you have to do all this yourself (set up the image, define dependencies, provide settings the image/app needs to start, etc.)
+However, when using a Docker image, you have to do all this yourself (set up the image, define dependencies, provide settings the image/app needs to start, etc.)

   4. Related to the above, buildpacks are generally maintained and updated by the Cloud Foundry community, but this is not the case for referenced Docker base images.
 Here you will need to keep track of security vulnerabilities and update the base images.
 If a base image is not maintained any more you will need to maintain your own base images.
 Moral of the story: don't take on more than you absolutely have to, but be certain you trust the source of all your base images and buildpacks.